-Over 200 machiya are destroyed every year in Kanazawa.
-Some are simply too old to be fixed.
+Every year over 200 machiya are destroyed in Kanazawa.
+Some are simply too old for repair.
 Finding people to live in them is also difficult.
-Wintering in them is too cold.
-They don’t provide enough storage for the modern family with a lot of stuff.
-Some people feel that machiya are useless and high maintenance.
+Winters in machiya can be very harsh.
+They often don’t provide enough storage for the modern family with all their belongings.
+Some people feel that machiya are tool old-fashioned or simply too high maintenance.

-Living in them means accepting some inconveniences, but those of us who love them believe we can find a balance.
+Living in a machiya means accepting some inconveniences, but those of us who love them believe we can find a balance.

-These days, many people renovate and live in machiya or convert them into a restaurant and bar, as at Yasaburo or several stylish pancake shops.
+These days, many people renovate and live in machiya or convert them into restaurants or bars, as at the Izakaya Yasaburo, or at several stylish pancake shops.
 Often the skeleton of the building is preserved, and the bath, kitchen and toilets are renovated.
-Some places have restored the old style, while others mix the modern and the traditional.
+Some places have restored the old style while others mix modern with traditional.

-If you have the time, find and spend it in a machiya.
+If you have the time, spend a little in a machiya.
 Within these buildings, you can imagine the lifestyle of the Japanese centuries ago.
 And should you see a historical area in Japan falling to disrepair, you might share my sentimentality, even a little bit.

 Make a Memory in a Machiya